 30) There will be a maximum of 5 Guest Members per ride (This is a condition of the club’s CTC insurance).
 Route leaders should use the club’s calendar to make sure that there are no more than 5 Guest Members on a ride they will be leading).

 31) Club members must not bring personal guests (ie “unregistered” guests) along to club rides.
 Anyone wanting to ride with the club must apply (and be accepted) as a “Guest Member” of the club.

 32) Guest members cannot lead routes as they are not covered under the club’s insurance to do so.

 Section e – Other Business

-38) Should any rider object to any photographs of themselves on the club website, they should contact a member of the committee to arrange removal/deletion.
+35) Should any rider object to any photographs of themselves on the club website or club Facebook group, they should contact a member of the committee to arrange removal/deletion.

 Note: The word rider in the above rules refers to anyone who is taking part in a ride arranged by the club.